Agents - From Helpful Assistants to Lovebirds

 Because that’s not how they’re built.

+The meta-prompt behind these LLMs is simple and deeply ingrained: "You are a helpful assistant."
+That’s their core identity.
+And bending that identity… is hard.
 I tried.
 I explained the setting clearly: "We are three agents in a shared conversation."
 I updated the meta-prompts, gave each agent its role.
 The result?
 Joseph started answering in the voice of Dominique, literally saying things like: "[Dominique] I say this…"

 Some of the key problems: